Professional Masters in Industrial Relations

 - A flexible class schedule that allows students to combine full-time work with part-time graduate studies

-Professional Master of Industrial Relations (PMIR): There are two semesters in the PMIR program; fall/winter (Sept-April) and summer (May-June).
+Professional Master of Industrial Relations (MIR): There are two semesters in the Professional MIR program; fall/winter (Sept-April) and summer (May-June).
 Eleven courses are required for degree completion and the normal course load per semester is two courses.
 Students attend classes in Kingston one Friday and Saturday each month from September to April and for two weeks in summer semester.
-The PMIR program will normally take about 30-36 months to complete.
+The Professional MIR program will normally take about 30-36 months to complete.

 Method of Completion

 - Students have the option to complete a research project

 Queen’s Professional Master of Industrial Relations boasts a full-time faculty whose members are renowned for their commitment to innovative teaching and advancement of scholarship.
 This combination of excellence in teaching, research and practice provides for stimulating learning.

 - Richard Chaykowski: Labour policy, labour relations and collective bargaining, organizational and workplace practices

 - Glenda Fisk: Employee entitlement, emotion regulation and stress in service occupations, workplace fairness issues